MicrosoftDocs/security/security-docs/zero-trust/create-policies.md

 ## Configure Conditional Access App Control to protect apps

-Conditional Access policies allow you to assign controls and requirements to specific applications, actions, or authentication context.
-You have the ability to define which users or user groups can access your cloud apps, which cloud apps users can access, and from which locations and networks a user must originate access.
+Conditional Access policies allow you to assign controls and requirements to specific applications, actions, or authentication conditions.
+You have the ability to define which users or user groups can access your cloud apps, which cloud apps they can access, and from which locations and networks a user must originate their access.
 See [Step 1](add-saas-apps.md) of this solution for additional information.

-In conjunction with Conditional Access policies, you can further increase the security of cloud apps by applying access and session controls using conditional access app control.
-The conditional access app control capability in Defender for Cloud Apps enables user app access and sessions to be monitored and controlled in real time based on access and session policies.
-Access and session policies configured with the Defender for Cloud Apps portal allow you to further refine filters and set actions to be taken on a user.
+In conjunction with Conditional Access policies, you can further increase the security of your cloud apps by applying access and session controls using conditional access app control.
+With the conditional access app control capability in Defender for Cloud Apps, user app access and sessions are monitored and controlled in real time based on access and session policies.
+Access and session policies configured with the Defender for Cloud Apps portal allow you to further refine filters and set actions that users can perform.

 Microsoft Defender for Cloud Apps natively integrates with Microsoft Entra.
 When you configure a policy in Microsoft Entra to use conditional access app control, cloud app traffic is routed through Defender for Cloud Apps as a proxy, which allows Defender for Cloud Apps to monitor this traffic and to apply session controls.